 small businesses to create commerce-ready sites.
 One of my components was for

-FTP'ing all html/image files to the server that would host the customer's site
+FTP'ing all HTML and image files to the server that would host the customer's site

 when ready and the other was to dynamically build a product selection page, a